OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-05.md

 ## 1 John 5:3

-For this is the love of God, that we keep His commandments; and His commandments are not burdensome.
+For this is how we demonstrate our love of God: by keeping His commandments; and His commandments are not burdensome.

 ## 1 John 5:4